WNBA star Brittney Griner sentenced to 9 years in Russian jail for drug-smuggling – KION546

 WNBA star Brittney Griner sentenced to 9 years in Russian jail for drug-smuggling

-American WNBA star Brittney Griner was convicted in a Russian court Thursday of smuggling drugs with criminal intent, amid concerns she is being used as a political pawn in Russia's war against Ukraine.
+American women’s basketball star Brittney Griner was convicted of deliberately smuggling drugs into Russia and sentenced to nine years of jail time Thursday in a case that has raised concerns she is being used as a political pawn in Russia’s war against Ukraine.

-Griner faces up to 10 years in jail for the charge, and prosecutors asked for 9.5 years in closing arguments.
+Judge Anna Sotnikova of the Khimki city court delivered the sentence and fined Griner 1 million rubles, or about $16,400.
+She said the court took into account Griner’s partial admission of guilt, remorse for the deed, state of health and charitable activities.
+Prosecutors had asked that she be sentenced to 9.5 years in jail.

 Prior to the verdict, Griner apologized to the court and asked for leniency in an emotional speech.

-"I never meant to hurt anybody, I never meant to put in jeopardy the Russian population, I never meant to break any laws here," Griner said in the Khimki city courthouse.
-"I made an honest mistake and I hope that in your ruling that it doesn't end my life here.
-I know everybody keeps talking about political pawn and politics, but I hope that that is far from this courtroom.
+“I never meant to hurt anybody, I never meant to put in jeopardy the Russian population, I never meant to break any laws here,” Griner said.
+“I made an honest mistake and I hope that in your ruling that it doesn’t end my life here.
+I know everybody keeps talking about political pawn and politics, but I hope that, that is far from this courtroom.

 “I want to say again that I had no intent on breaking any Russian laws.
 I had no intent.
 I did not conspire or plan to commit this crime,” she added.